FAQ

 The website has the tours listed and organized into the following sections so that they are easy to find according to what interests you:

-This sub-section of the Tours top menu lists our complete pre-arranged tours for Bolivia.
+Bolivia Tours: This subsection of the Tours top menu lists our complete pre-arranged tours for Bolivia.

 Please contact us at sales@intensebolivia.com and we will take care of everything.
 If you know of and are interested in excursion opportunities in Bolivia that are not listed in our website, please inform your travel advisor and we will work to arrange things for you.